farcaster-project/RFCs/03-farcaster-architecture.md

 Client and daemon must have an initialization protocol allowing one or the other to recover from a past swap state (see [09.
 Swap State](./09-swap-state.md)).

 Client passes `datum` and `instruction` messages to the daemon.
 That is, client may at the user's discretion fire one of the possible protocol transitions at each moment in time.
 A subset of transitions may require transactions, signatures, or keys as input which are transmitted via `datum` messages.
 Upon client's message reception, daemon must undertake the actions associated with the fired transition, and update the swap state accordingly.
-Daemon updates client with the same type of messages: `datum` and `instruction`, allowing the client to update is local state and produce the next needed daemon's `datum` messages.
+Daemon updates client with the same type of messages: `datum` and `instruction`, allowing the client to update its local state and produce the next needed daemon's `datum` messages.

 ### Why two bidirectional message types?